OurRootsOrg/cms-server/search-client/deploy/wp-plugin/ourroots/readme.txt

 Tags: genealogy
 Requires at least: 5.7
 Tested up to: 6.1
-Stable tag: 1.0.17
+Stable tag: 1.0.18
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Integrate the OurRoots genealogical records database management system (https://db.ourroots.org) into WordPress.
+Integrate the OurRoots genealogical records database management system into WordPress.

 == Description ==

-OurRoots.org provides WordPress-based website hosting for genealogy societies as well as a database management system for genealogical records.
+OurRoots is a database management system for genealogical records.
 The database management system is open-source and hosted on [GitHub](https://github.com/ourrootsorg/cms-server).
-You can either run it yourself, or you can have OurRoots host it for you at https://db.ourroots.org.
 This WordPress plugin defines an our-roots short-code that embeds the search client from the database management system into a WordPress-based website.

 == Frequently Asked Questions ==